 - Pool Filter Sand: We just used some sand from our sandbox, but this type of sand was recommended by our pool filter system manual.

 - Saltwater System: It pretty much makes its own “natural” chlorine.
 You could use this in addition to the sand filter for optimum performance.

 - Cartridge Filter Pump: If you’re looking for the cheapest option, you could get this cartridge filter pump, but you’d have to replace the filters every two weeks.
 I’ve heard that these don’t last very long, but it’s a cheaper up front cost.

-- Floating Dispenser and Bromine Tablets or Chlorine Tablets (bromine is safer than chlorine…slightly).
+- Floating Dispenser and Bromine Tablets or Chlorine Tablets: (Bromine is safer than chlorine…slightly.)

 - Pool Water Shock: Kills bacteria and algae in one big shock of chlorine.
 (Because of the dangers of chlorine, we try our best to avoid it.
-We’d prefer not to use any of these methods, but we have used the pool shock a time or two when things got bad (mainly because we didn’t use our pool filter properly).
-It did a fine job of killing the algae, and we just avoided the pool until it all evaporated, 24-48 hours.
+We’d prefer not to use any of these methods, but we have used the pool shock a time or two when things got bad…mainly because we didn’t use our pool filter properly…it did a fine job of killing the algae, and then we just avoided the pool until it all evaporated, 24-48 hours.)

 - Set up the pool filter.
 This seems a lot more complicated than it really is, especially after you watch the instruction video, but bear with it, it’s not that bad.
 Basically, you’ll need to put it together and fill it with sand.
-You can put it on a base, but we never did and it worked just fine.
+You can put it on a base, but we never did, and it has worked just fine.